Ward & Rider is committed to protecting the privacy of our clients.

 Retention of data

-The data that we collect from you will be stored at a destination within the European Economic Area (EEA).
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Data Protection Notice.
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).
+Ward & Rider ensure that your data is treated securely and in accordance with GDPR.
 Information may be held in computer or manual files.
 Where information is held electronically this will be on a secure server.
 We retain information for as long as is necessary and will inform you of the retention period at the outset and conclusion of the retainer.
 This period will be based on legal requirements and guidance from our regulator/insurer that apply dependent on the nature of the work involved.
 Information obtained from prospective clients is kept for 12 months for the purpose of providing quotations, any subsequent follow up and internal reporting.

 Access to your information

+A subject access request entitles you to a copy of the personal data we hold on you.
 You are entitled to request a copy of your personal data, in order to do so contact the DPM or the person dealing with your matter.
 Your request will be dealt with within one month of receipt.
-A subject access request entitles you to a copy of the personal data we hold on you.
-The focus of the information we have to provide is you and will include such things as records of your name, address, contact details, date of birth etc. This means that a subject access request will not normally result in you getting a copy of a file because the focus of the documents it contains are likely to be the transaction or legal matter rather than your personal information.
+The focus of the information we have to provide is you and will include such things as records of your name, address, contact details, date of birth etc. This means that a subject access request will not normally result in you getting a copy of a file in its entirety because the focus of the documents it contains are likely to be the transaction or legal matter rather than your personal information.

 If you think any information we hold about you is incorrect or incomplete or has been changed since you first told us, please let us know in writing as soon as possible so that we can update our records.